ThreatConnect-Inc/threatconnect-developer-docs/docs/rest_api/v2/_includes/v2_batch_api_group_fields.rst

      - Description
      - Accepted Data Type
      - Required?
+   * - aiProvider
+     - The source of the AI-generated summary provided for the Group (for Document and Report Groups only)
+     - String
+     - Required if ``insights`` is used
    * - associatedGroupXid
      - An array of XIDs for Groups associated to the Group
      - String Array